 * Please note the fee-for-service model is the only option available to external clients (non-UCI affiliates) unless a grant sub-award has been executed.

 Please contact the BERD/CSC as early as possible before your deadlines and with an awareness of the following guidelines:

 - You should schedule a meeting with a statistician as early as possible in the research process.
-Please plan to start at least 6 weeks before the due date for assistance with study design, protocol development and preparation.
-Data analysis, depending on the complexity, may range from a few hours to many months so please plan ahead.
+It is important to note that most projects require at least 6 week notice prior to the requested final deadline.
+If your project has an earlier deadline (e.g. less then 6 weeks from date of the initial request for consultation), we encourage you to make a consultation request, but please note that we may be unable to accomodate earlier deadlines.
+Projects, depending on the complexity, may range from a few hours to many months to complete so please plan ahead.

 - As deadlines approach, the likelihood that we can provide helpful statistical support diminishes.
 On a case by case basis, the BERD/CSC may decline requests that are too close to the deadline to provide meaningful assistance.